Uniswap/examples/v3-sdk/modifying-position/README.md

 # Modifying a Position

 ## Overview

-This is a template for dApp development guides that includes running against mainnet, locally, and using a wallet connection.
+This is an example of modifying a position in a liquidity pool that includes running against mainnet, locally, and using a wallet connection.

+The core functionality of this example can be found in [`addLiquidity`](./src/libs/liquidity.ts#L27) and [`removeLiquidity`](./src/libs/liquidity.ts#L78).

 ## Configuration

 This application can be configured to interact with:

 1. A locally deployed mainnet fork
 2. The mainnet
 3. An in-browser wallet (mainnet or configured locally)